The Hundred Years' War on Palestine

-The Hundred Years' War on Palestine: A History of Settler Colonialism and Resistance, 1917–2017 is a 2020 book by Rashid Khalidi, in which the author describes the Zionist claim to Palestine in the century spanning 1917–2017 as late settler colonialism and an instrument of British and then later American imperialism, doing so by focusing on a series of six major episodes the author characterizes as "declarations of war" on the Palestinian people.
+The Hundred Years' War on Palestine: A History of Settler Colonialism and Resistance, 1917–2017 is a 2020 book by Rashid Khalidi, in which he describes the Zionist claim to Palestine in the century spanning 1917–2017 as late settler colonialism and an instrument of British and later American imperialism, focusing on a series of six major episodes he characterizes as "declarations of war" on the Palestinian people.

-In the text, Khalidi—historian and Edward Said Professor of Modern Arab Studies at Columbia University—argues that the struggle in Palestine should be understood, not as one between two equal national movements fighting over the same land, but rather as "a colonial war waged against the indigenous population, by a variety of parties, to force them to relinquish their homeland to another people against their will."
+In the text, Khalidi—historian and Edward Said Professor of Modern Arab Studies at Columbia University—argues that the struggle in Palestine should be understood not as one between two equal national movements fighting over the same land but rather as "a colonial war waged against the indigenous population, by a variety of parties, to force them to relinquish their homeland to another people against their will."

 The book is oriented toward an American mainstream audience and addresses the higher-level political struggle over Palestine in the 20th century at the center of the imbalance of power between Palestinians and Israelis.
-In addition to the more traditional sources and methods employed by a historian, Khalidi draws on family archives, stories passed down through his family from generation to generation, and his own experiences, as an activist in various circles and as someone who has been involved in negotiations among Palestinian groups and with Israelis.
+In addition to the more traditional sources and methods employed by a historian, Khalidi draws on family archives, stories passed down through his family from generation to generation, and his own experiences, as an activist in various circles and as someone involved in negotiations among Palestinian groups and with Israelis.

 Synopsis

 Introduction

 The book begins with an examination of correspondence from 1889 between Yusuf Diya ad-Din Pasha al-Khalidi, mayor of Jerusalem and relative of the author, and Theodor Herzl, father of modern political Zionism.
-In his response, Herzl ignores the main concerns raised by the Pasha and in reference to the non-Jewish population of Palestine, Herzl quips: "But who would think of sending them away?"
-The author sees this early exchange as revelatory that Zionism was an essentially colonial project from its inception, and that the Palestinians were never taken seriously and only rarely were their opinions consulted in matters that would determine their future.
+In his response, Herzl ignores the main concerns the Pasha raises and in reference to the non-Jewish population of Palestine, Herzl quips: "But who would think of sending them away?"
+Khalidi sees this early exchange as revelatory that Zionism was an essentially colonial project from its inception, that the Palestinians were never taken seriously, and that only rarely were their opinions consulted in matters that would determine their future.

 "The First Declaration of War, 1917–1939"

-The first chapter of the book deals with the Balfour Declaration November 1917, announcing the British Empire's support for the "establishment in Palestine of a national home for the Jewish people," and the Mandate for Palestine granted by the League of Nations to Britain in 1922, which established Mandatory Palestine in the aftermath of the dissolution of the Ottoman Empire—neither document made reference to "Arabs" or "Palestinians" or to their national rights.
-The Jewish Agency for Palestine, acting as an almost governmental administration over the following 26 years, was an officially recognized representative of the Jewish minority in Palestine, and there was no comparable institution for the Arab majority.
+The first chapter of the book deals with the November 1917 Balfour Declaration, announcing the British Empire's support for the "establishment in Palestine of a national home for the Jewish people", and the Mandate for Palestine granted by the League of Nations to Britain in 1922, which established Mandatory Palestine in the aftermath of the dissolution of the Ottoman Empire.
+Neither document refers to "Arabs", "Palestinians", or their national rights.
+The Jewish Agency for Palestine, acting as an almost governmental administration over the next 26 years, was an officially recognized representative of the Jewish minority in Palestine, and there was no comparable institution for the Arab majority.